w01230/openwrt-extra/README.md

-#1 Some extra packages for OpenWrt/LEDE
+# Some extra packages for OpenWrt/LEDE

-#2usage:
+## usage:

 	1) remove shadowsocket in feeder/luci/packages and luci-app-shadowsocket in feeder/luci

-	2) remove feeder/luci/them/lluci-theme-material
+	2) remove feeder/luci/them/luci-theme-material

 	3) move extra to openwrt(or LEDE)/packages